-The Storm Prediction Center (SPC) is part of the National Weather Service (NWS) and the National Center for Environmental Prediction (NCEP).
+The Storm Prediction Center convective weather outlook is part of the National Weather Service (NWS) and the National Center for Environmental Prediction (NCEP).
 Their mission is to provide accurate forecasts and monitor the timing of thunderstorms and severe storms in the United States.
-The SPC provides convective outlooks on Day 1, Day 2, and Day 3 that reflect the overall level of severe weather hazard through a list of forecast statistics that identify areas at risk of mild thunderstorms and severe thunderstorms across the contiguous United State.
+The SPC provides convective outlooks on Day 1, Day 2, and Day 3 that reflect the overall level of severe weather hazard outlooks through a list of forecast statistics.
+This data identifies areas at risk of mild thunderstorms and severe thunderstorms.
 For more information on how to read this map, please see the bottom of this page.

 Convective Outlook Day 1